A Data Entry and Review Guide for Site Users

-Once open, you will see a table like this containing links to the corresponding form where the query exists, options to view details, or comment on the query.
+Once open, you will see a table like the one shown below.
+This report contains links to the corresponding form where the query exists and options to view details or comment on the query.
 Tap on the "Msg" column to open the query details and post comments or close the query, depending on user permissions.

 The resulting list can be filtered further if needed via the filter icon at the upper right corner, or exported via the share link at the bottom right.

 Tapping any row in the queries table will open the record where that query exists.
 Tapping the dialog icon on the right will open the query dialog for posting a message or closing the query (permission dependent).

 Read more here to learn about query definitions and management.

 Action Items and the Action Items Report

 The Action Item report is helpful for Coordinators, Monitors, and Investigators to access a combined list of key action items that help drive the progress of data collection.
 It provides a listing of the following: